-Complete the Activity Request Form to the appropriate campus office AT LEAST two weeks in advance of the event, three weeks if requesting funding assistance.
+Complete the Event Submission Process via PimaEngage to the appropriate campus office AT LEAST two weeks in advance of the event, three weeks if requesting funding assistance.
+Funding requests must be submitted a minimum of three weeks in advance via PimaEngage.
 Various departments must be apprised of events occurring on each Campus.
 If any work is required of other departments, this time frame gives sufficient time to work the request into their schedule.
-Space will be reserved on a first come first serve basis.
+Space is reserved on a first come first serve basis.